 Using windshield washer fluid without anti-freeze protection in freezing temperatures is dangerous.
 The washer fluid could freeze on the windshield and block your vision.
 You could have an accident.
-Don't use the washer without first warming the windshield and never use plain tap water.

-Because heavy ice and snow can jam the wiper blades, the wiper motor is protected from motor breakdown. overheating and possible fire by a circuit breaker.
+Because heavy ice and snow can jam the wiper blades, the wiper motor is protected from motor breakdown, overheating and possible fire by a circuit breaker.
 This mechanism will automatically stop operation of the blades, but only for about 5 minutes.
 If this happens, turn off the wiper switch and park off the right-of-way, and remove the snow and ice.
 After 5 minutes, turn on the switch and the blades should operate normally.
 If they don't resume functioning, consult an Authorized Mazda Dealer as soon as possible.
 Drive to the side of the road and park off the right-of-way.
 Wait until the weather clears before trying to drive with the wipers inoperative.